Obtain a mortgage pre-approval letter

 The contract phase and inspection

 Once attorney review is completed, you are officially, “under contract”.
 This is when you complete the mortgage processing step, which includes an appraisal, and scheduling and conducting all of your inspections.
 One must only use a licensed New Jersey inspector, and schedule immediately (usually while still in the attorney review period) since the inspection, and the attached reports must be generated within a short time period.
 It is common that one inspector will inspect the home for structural, electrical, plumbing, HVAC and other defects, while also arranging for radon testing, inspecting for termites and other pests, among checking for other environmental concerns.
-Other inspections may be warranted, such as lead paint hazard testing or searching for underground oil tanks.
+Other inspections may be warranted, such as lead paint hazard testing, additional testing to confirm the roof or fireplace isn’t in need of additional work, searching for underground oil tank and more.

 Negotiate for defects